 Daniel Ellis has taken the story of Dr. Charles Lee Scudder and Joseph Odom and told it with compassion, clarity and with an eye for the details of courtroom drama; he maintains a lively pace and the only thing he leaves out is the dry boredom you might expect from a book with this much "procedure."
 A great deal of misinformation has been purported about this crime, mainly in the interest of whitewashing the murderers and condemning the victims.
 Ellis explains the true nature of Dr. Scudder's Satanist beliefs, as well as touching upon the origins of Satanism and briefly discussing the background of the Church of Satan.
 Part of the perpetrators' defense was to allege that Dr. Scudder had drugged them with LSD that had been discovered on the premises; in fact, there was no trace of any drugs anywhere in the bottles of wine Dr. Scudder had passed around, and the LSD vials found were old laboratory samples, mostly dried up with yellowed labels, that Dr. Scudder had saved as souvenirs from his days as a research scientist in pharmacology.
 In their attempt to flee the state of Georgia and the responsibility for their stupid and senseless crimes, the murderers had killed a third party at a rest stop, a young Navy officer on his way home for Christmas.
 They stole his car, his clothes and his meager cash.
 Their pathetic lie about being drugged against their will by Dr. Scudder, failed to explain this third cold-blooded murder for anything other than what it was.

-Why is Charles Lee Scudder of interest to Satanists and the Church of Satan?
-Although he hadn't officially joined our organization, he had written to our founder, Anton LaVey, who was subsequently made aware of his murder and condemned those responsible.
+Dr. Charles Lee Scudder was a Satanist and a member of the Church of Satan.
+Our founder, Anton LaVey, was made aware of his murder and condemned those responsible.

 Dr. Scudder was most definitely one of us, a loving pet parent, possessing an array of passions and interests, with the drive to create his own world and live in it with those he cherished.
 He had achieved this, however briefly, in the beautiful hilltop location he called Corpsewood, and clearly he savored it.
 In his own words, from the Mother Earth article: